blakecc/evorl/README.md

 ![Overall design](images/cuningham_2_overallexperiment.png)

+## Results

+I will be updating this section with a blog post, and a link to the dissertation once it is graded.
+In brief the results were pleasing:
+* State-of-the-art beating models found
+* General insights about neural network structure for RL

 # How to run it

 Before running anything, the best thing to do is to understand the parameters you want to adjust in the code - e.g. the number of workers per A3C experiment.